When Meera was told the good news

 She wears a sari, a mangalsutra ( a necklace that acts as a wedding ring) vermillion/sindoor (worn in the part of hair) Nath (a nose ring) Jhumka (earrings) Baajuband (armlets) Bichua (toe rings) Maang-Tikka (jewel placed in part of hair) Choodiyan (bangles) Mehndi (henna designs) Hathphool (rings with a central flower like medallion) Kajal (black eyeliner) Payal or pajeb (anklets with bells) and bindis (a jeweled dot or sindoor placed in the middle of the forehead) and she does this because she’s wanting to look like the image of the goddess Lakshmi who is their goddess of wealth.

-These embellishments/adornments are the signs of being married and is a very important part of their culture because the very act is considered the cornerstone of having a happy and healthy marriage.
+These embellishments/adornments are the signs of being married and are a very important part of their culture because the very act is considered the cornerstone of having a happy and healthy marriage.

 So their strong belief is that by wearing these embellishments a wife is contributing to the long life and well being of her husband.

 Choodiyan (bangles) are believed to be a protection for husbands, while bindis are often known to help strengthen the libidos of women.
-So that’s why with the Hindus faith it is tradition that after the death of their husband the womens glass wedding bangles are broken in an act of mourning.
-Also all of these symbols are discreetly removed and not worn any longer.
+So that’s why with the Hindus faith it is a tradition that after the death of their husband the women’s glass wedding bangles are broken in an act of mourning.
+Also, all of these symbols are discreetly removed and not worn any longer.

-So I say it all has to do with what a person chooses to believe is true for themselves because for some Indian women the bindi is worn just to complement Indian attire such as saris, salwar suits, lehenga and Chunni/Duppata and some of the modern day Indian woman may not believe in any of this and so choose not to wear these symbols at all, so the choice is all theirs.
+So I say it all has to do with what a person chooses to believe is true for themselves because for some Indian women the bindi is worn just to complement Indian attire such as saris, salwar suits, lehenga, and Chunni/Duppata and some of the modern-day Indian women may not believe in any of this and so choose not to wear these symbols at all, so the choice is all theirs.

 ~SAATH NIBHANA SAATHIYA~